 Border strips are not available for these particular interlocking deck tiles.

-They weigh 1 pound apiece and measure 11.5 x 11.5 inches with 1/2 inch of thickness.
+They weigh 1 pound apiece and measure 11.55 x 11.55 inches x 1/2 inch thick, with .04 ft interlock loss for a coverage of .997 square feet per tile.
 These dimensions make for simple planning and installation in spaces of any size and shape.
 They are also easily transportable, and a single person can perform the job.